 Naltrexone is a synthetic opioid antagonist that stops opioids from binding to receptors.
 This prevents you from feeling the euphoric effects of drugs like OxyContin.

 There are also a variety of behavioral therapies that can help you get to the root of underlying problems, address any comorbid psychological issues, and train you to deal with stress and cravings while maintaining your sobriety.

-Treatments like cognitive behavioral therapies, contingency management, dialectical behavioral therapy, 12-step programs, or combinations of these options can help you achieve long-term sobriety.
+Treatments like cognitive behavioral therapy, contingency management, dialectical behavioral therapy, 12-step programs, or combinations of these options can help you achieve long-term sobriety.